mlightcad/shx-parser/README.md

 interface ShxShape {
   polylines: Array<{ x: number; y: number }[]>;  // Array of polyline points
-  lastPoint: { x: number; y: number };           // End point of the shape
+  lastPoint: { x: number; y: number };           // End point of the shape }
-  width: number;                                 // Width of the shape
-  height: number;                                // Height of the shape }
 ```